Writing an Effective Spanish CV

 Rather than trying to guess the translations of terms, a better approach is to consult an online dictionary, or if possible, ask a native speaker or a translator.
 Online translation engines can often render awkward translations, therefore, these are best avoided.

-If you’re using a CV builder such as Jobseeker, you can select the appropriate language option, which means you don’t need to worry about translating section headings.
+If you’re using a CV builder such as Jobseeker for a simple to use CV layout, you can select the appropriate language option, which means you don’t need to worry about translating section headings.
 All you need to do is fill in the explanation for each section in Spanish.

 EXPERT TIP